subquery/subql/docs/create/mapping.md

 The [SubstrateExtrinsic](https://github.com/OnFinality-io/subql/blob/a5ab06526dcffe5912206973583669c7f5b9fdc9/packages/types/src/interfaces.ts#L21) extends [GenericExtrinsic](https://github.com/polkadot-js/api/blob/a9c9fb5769dec7ada8612d6068cf69de04aa15ed/packages/types/src/extrinsic/Extrinsic.ts#L170).
 It is assigned an id (the block to which this extrinsic belongs) and provide an extrinsic property which extends the events among this block.
 Additionally it records the success status of this extrinsic.

 ## Query States
 Our goal is to cover all data sources for users for mapping handlers (more than just the three interface event types above).
-Therefore, we have exposed some of the @polkadot/api interfaces to increase the scalability.
+Therefore, we have exposed some of the @polkadot/api interfaces to increase capability.

 These are the interface we support now:
 - [api.query.&lt;module&gt;.&lt;method&gt;()](https://polkadot.js.org/docs/api/start/api.query) will query the <strong>current</strong> block.